Estimated reading time: 9 minutes

 CCUA: Credit unions are full-service financial cooperatives that serve over 5.9 million Canadians.

-Like other financial institutions, they provide chequing and savings accounts, mortgages, business loans, and investment advice and are either federally or provincially regulated.
+Like other financial institutions, they provide chequing and savings accounts, mortgages, business loans, and investment advice and are federally or provincially regulated.

 Q2.
 Is There A Type Of Clientele That You Are Seeking?